-With Windows 10 Task Manager’s help, you can perform various tasks, including Run File Explorer with Admin Rights, sign out other Users, view and manage all Startup Programs, etc. However, on Task Manager, there is no built-in option to delete the obsolete or invalid program entries.
+With Windows 10 Task Manager’s help, you can perform various tasks, including Run File Explorer with Admin Rights, signing out other Users, viewing and managing all Startup Programs, etc. However, on Task Manager, there is no built-in option to delete the obsolete or invalid program entries.
 If you install and uninstall several programs, it will accumulate old and invalid program entries in the Startup tab even after uninstalling the programs that are no longer in use.

 As you can see on the above image, we have performed a right-click on an invalid program entry, and “Open file location” is grayed out.
 That means the executable file doesn’t exist in our Windows 10 PC in the specified location.
 Hence we can remove it from our PC without any problems.